The improved situation of Christians in Muslim-majority Egypt is an encouragement to Christians across the world.

 The appointment demonstrates the commitment of President Abdel Fattah al-Sisi to treating Christians as equal citizens.

 President al-Sisi has already taken a courageous stand for religious freedom, for example in repealing Ottoman-era restrictions on the building of churches.

-His government has worked steadily to legalise churches – 2,162 out of 3,730 applications from churches for licences have been approved – while congregations are allowed to worship in unlicensed church buildings pending completion of the licensing process.
+His government has worked steadily to legalize churches – 2,162 out of 3,730 applications from churches for licenses have been approved – while congregations are allowed to worship in unlicensed church buildings pending completion of the licensing process.

 The appointment of Judge Boulos is unusual in an Islamic context, where it is not expected that Christians or other non-Muslims will rise to positions of power and authority.

 Yet in Egypt there is enthusiasm for the appointment.
 Moushira Khattab, a Muslim and leader of Egypt’s National Council for Human Rights, described it as “historic” and “a giant move” for equal rights.